Gynecologic Laparoscopy

 Activity

-• Your child should not drive a car or operate machinery if she is taking prescription pain medicine.
+• Cannot drive a car or operate machinery if they're taking prescription pain medicine.

 Early signs